Tania Kernaghan

 Tania Maree Kernaghan (born 18 July 1968) is an Australian country music singer.

 During her career, Tania has earned fifteen number one radio hits singles, numerous awards, sell out concerts and record sales in the hundreds of thousands.
 She has also performed at the Grand Ole Opry in Nashville.

 Tania is Vice Patron for Riding for the Disabled Association Australia (RDA).

 Career

 In 1992, Kernaghan released her first single, "I'll Be Gone".

 Her first album, December Moon, was released in January 1996.
 It was nominated for Best Country Album at the ARIA Music Awards of 1996.
 The album was certified Gold by ARIA in 1997 and Platinum in 1998.

 At the time of releasing her fourth album Higher Ground in 2005, Tania started her own record label, KCR.

-Tania is an accomplished and well-known horsewoman and an acclaimed keynote speaker which she presents at various functions across Australia.
+Tania is also a horsewomen and she has spoken at multiple keynotes across Australia.